a1291762/wallpaper_helper/README.md

 # Features

-- Desktop size is detected (but can be manually set)
+- Desktop size is detected (can also be manually set)
 - Crop border is shown
 - Position crop border using the mouse
 - Resize crop border using + and - keys
-- Arrow keys allow navigating all files in a folder
+- Left/Right arrow keys allow navigating all files in a folder
 - Space toggles preview of the cropped image
 - If the same image exists in the originals directory, a * is displayed in the title bar
 - Press O to toggle the original image